Frank-Pechar/Bankist/README.md

 ## App Description

 This App tracks and summarizes deposits and withdrawals using built in deposit and withdrawal transaction test data.
 Transferring funds and receiving loans will automatically update: Deposit and withdrawal transaction detail data, account balance, total deposits, total withdrawals and total interest.
 Transferring funds will cause a withdrawal from account and a deposit to the receiving account.
-Application also features the ability to close the account, sorting transaction data by deposit amounts, and a logout timer
+Application also features the ability to close the account, sorting transaction data by deposit amounts, and a logout timer.

 ## App Functionality